 Assign one scenario to each group.
 The group must identify which curriculum topic their scenario fits best with.

-If there are fewer than six groups, assign at least one scenario from each curriculum topic.
+If there are fewer than eight groups, assign at least one scenario from each curriculum topic.

 Organise a schedule of presentations.
 Each presentation needs to include main points which can be noted down.

 OPTIONAL: During each presentation, other students can complete Worksheet 2.
 Alternatively, teachers may choose for students to write the dot points in their workbooks.